-This handbook is intended to act as a hands-on guide for groups who are sponsoring or intend to sponsor Syrian refugees under Canada's Private Sponsorship of Refugees Program.
+This handbook is a hands-on guide for groups who are sponsoring or intend to sponsor Syrian refugees under Canada's Private Sponsorship of Refugees Program.
 It is designed to guide sponsorship groups, step-by-step, through their one-year commitment to support refugees as they integrate into life in Canada.